 - The University of Florida Board of Trustees 401(a) FICA Alternative and Special Pay Plan

-By clarifying roles and responsibilities, UF can provide a more formal framework for effective decision‐making by:
+By clarifying roles and responsibilities, UF can now provide a more formal framework for effective decision‐making through:

 - Instituting investment governance to include a Governing Board, Investment Advisory Group and professional investment advisors

 - Implementing regular reviews of our UF‐sponsored defined contribution plans